vwvw25/Minority-Report-System/architecture/governance_hooks.md

 - **Append-only history:** no row is ever updated or deleted — all changes are additive.
 - **Deterministic lineage:** identical inputs always produce identical outputs.
 - **Reproducibility:** the entire system can be replayed from raw logs to reproduce any past state.
-- **Human accountability:** every analyst edit and model proposal is logged separately, never overwriting prior entries.
+- **Human accountability:** every user edit and model proposal is logged separately, never overwriting prior entries.
 - **Traceability:** every record links upstream and downstream via stable identifiers.

 ---